-The Dell Lifecycle Controller provides advanced embedded system management throughout the system's lifecycle.
+The Dell Lifecycle Controller provides advanced embedded system management throughout the lifecycle of the system.
 The Dell Lifecycle Controller can be started during the boot sequence and can function independently of the operating system.

-() NOTE: Certain platform configurations may not support the full set of features provided by the Dell Lifecycle Controller.
+(i) NOTE: Certain platform configurations may not support the full set of features provided by the Dell Lifecycle Controller.

-For more information about setting up the Dell Lifecycle Controller, configuring hardware and firmware, and deploying the operating system, see the Dell Lifecycle Controller documentation at Dell.com/poweredgemanuals.
+For more information about setting up the Dell Lifecycle Controller, configuring hardware and firmware, and deploying the operating system, see the Dell Lifecycle Controller documentation at www.dell.com/poweredgemanuals.